Ki11erRabbit/koru/README.md

-# Rowan Edit
+# Koru Edit
-A text editor written in my language Rowan and configurable in Rowan Scheme.
+A text editor written in my language Rowan and configurable in Koru Scheme.
 This editor is inspired by Emacs and Kakoune.

+## Why Koru
+Koru comes from Māori which is a loop or coil.
+It refers to the silver fern frond.
+The symbolism is that of new life, growth, yet familiarity.

 ## Features (WIP)
 - [ ] Sane Syntax Highlighting